-The FY 2024 City General Fund proposed transfer to the Schools for operating purposes is \$258.7 million, which represents a \$9.9 million or 4.0% increase from FY 2023.
-This transfer fully funds the operating budget amount as proposed by the ACPS Interim Superintendent and then as approved by the School Board on February 16, 2023.
-A \$9.9 million increase represents approximately 23.7% of all City General Fund revenue growth for FY 2024 being allocated for School Operating Fund purposes.
+The FY 2024 City General Fund approved transfer to the Schools for operating purposes is \$258.7 million, which represents a \$9.9 million or 4.0% increase from FY 2023.
+This transfer fully funds the operating budget amount as proposed by the ACPS Superintendent and then as eventually approved by the School Board in June 2023.
+A \$9.9 million increase represents approximately 22.1% of all City General Fund revenue growth for FY 2024 being allocated for School Operating Fund purposes.
 The total debt service in FY 2024 related to Schools is \$32.2 million, which represents 40.0% of all City General Fund supported debt service.
 The total increase for FY 2024 including the ACPS operating transfer and school related debt service is \$10.2 million or 3.6%.
+The School Board's approved FY 2024 Operating Budget allocates an additional \$1.96 million in fund balance to support ACPS' CIP budget.
+The \$1.96 million in funding is sourced from the fund balances that exceeded ACPS' maximum allowable fund balance reserve of 5% and will be used to reduce the City's required borrowing for ACPS CIP needs.

-The City's FY 2024 - FY 2033 CIP reflects the City Manager's recommended funding of 80% of the School Board's 10-year \$461.1 million request, which was adopted by the School Board on December 15, 2022.
-For FY 2024, the City Manager's recommended funding totals \$51.3 million for ACPS' capital program.
+City Council's approved FY 2024 - FY 2033 CIP reflects funding of 80% of the School Board's 10-year \$461.1 million request, which was adopted by the School Board in June 2023.
+For FY 2024, the CIP reflects funding totals \$51.3 million for ACPS' capital program.
 This represents a \$16.5 million, or 47.5%, increase over the FY 2024 funding level in the City Council Approved FY 2023 - FY 2032 CIP.
-This proposed funding amount includes the funding level contemplated in the previously approved CIP (\$34.7 million), funding to support already underway capital projects that experienced funding escalations (\$15.1 million), and funding to support the estimated increase in design and other soft costs for the George Mason Elementary School project (\$1.4 million).
+This approved funding amount includes the funding level contemplated in the previously approved CIP (\$34.7 million), funding to support already underway capital projects that experienced funding escalations (\$15.1 million), and funding to support the estimated increase in design and other soft costs for the George Mason Elementary School project (\$1.4 million).

-On January 5, 2023, the ACPS Interim Superintendent proposed a FY 2024 Operating Budget totaling \$329.4 million and 2,439.50 FTEs, which is an increase of \$13.3 million or 4.2%.
-The School Board subsequently evaluated and adopted the School Board Approved FY 2024 Combined Funds budget on February 16, 2023.
-While the budget approved by the School Board increased the staff market rate adjustment (MRA) from 2.5% to 3% and added additional resources for school psychologists, a college and career counselor position, and a bike and pedestrian specialist, there were no changes to the requested City General Fund transfer from the amount proposed by the ACPS Interim Superintendent.
-ACPS' budget requests a \$258.7 million transfer from the City and projects a \$2.1 million increase in State revenue for a total of \$63.6 million, and includes the use of \$6.9 million in operating fund balance.
+On June 1, 2023, the School Board adopted a FY 2024 Operating Budget totaling \$333.4 million and 2,442.00 FTEs.
+The School Board's FY 2024 adopted budget reflects City Council's approved transfer of \$258.7 million, projects a \$2.2 million increase in State revenue for a total of \$63.7 million, and includes the use of \$8.7 million in operating fund balance.
 For FY 2024, ACPS' projected enrollment totals 15,847 students, which is an increase of 61 students compared to FY 2022's actual enrollment of 15,786.